BazingaFR/bazingafr.github.io/index.md

 sub_title: "Helping teams build, manage and enhance their data science capabilities."

 introduction: |
   Hi there, I'm Felipe.
 I'm an [advanced analytics and data visualisation consultant](https://feliperego.github.io/about).
-As an independent data science partner, I help teams improve their organisations performance through the use of data and analytics.
+As an independent data science partner, I help teams improve their organisations performance through the use of data and analytics:

-  Basically Basic is a [Jekyll theme](https://jekyllrb.com/docs/themes/) meant as a substitute for the default --- [Minima](https://github.com/jekyll/minima).
-Conventions and features found there are fully supported by **Basically Basic**, with a few enhancements thrown in for good measure:

-  - I can help you improve revenue by exploring how your products are sold, your services are consumed and your customers shop.
+  - I help organisations improve revenue performance by exploring how products are sold, services are consumed and customers shop.
-  - I can help identify which customers may leave you way before they do.
+  - I partner with marketing and retention teams to identify which customers are at risk of leaving way before they do.
+  - I support strategy teams in identifying which combination of products and services make the most sense for their organisations.
+  - I build data and reporting solutions for finance teams to allow for better operations monitoring and performance improvement.

   I'm also an [analytics instructor](https://generalassemb.ly/instructors/felipe-rego/7721) helping disseminate practical, actionable analytics and data visualisation techniques in both classrooms and online settings.